thespielplatz/BackupCard/README.md

 - [x] Loading indicater when stuff is calculated
 - [x] Add dynamic Backname Input field
 - [x] Some build one file

+#### Ideas
+- Toggle for either Mnemonic, BIP32 ZPRV or account0 ZPRV

 ###  Docs & Hints